Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

-For over a decade, an alleged, well-funded foreign campaign has defamed Alberta’s energy industry and sought to land-lock our oil.
+For over a decade, an alleged, well-funded foreign campaign has defamed Alberta’s energy industry and sought to landlock our natural resources.
 The reputational harm to the province's energy sector has limited government and industry revenue, and cost Albertans and Canadians thousands of jobs.

 The government launched a public inquiry, under the Public Inquiries Act, into the existence of this anti-Alberta energy campaign and the foreign sources of funds behind it.

 In July 2019, Steve Allan, a Calgary forensic and restructuring accountant with 40 years of experience, was appointed as commissioner to lead the inquiry.